-APA style is a format for academic documents such as journal articles and books.
-It is modified in the style guide of the American Psychological Association (APA), titled the Publication Manual of the American Psychological Association.
-The APA states that the guidelines were developed "to assist reading comprehension in the social and behavioral sciences, for clarity of communication".
+APA style is a format for such as .
+It was developed by the American Psychological Association (APA) "to assist reading comprehension in the social and behavioral sciences, for clarity of communication".

 There is a copy of the 7th edition of the Publication Manual of the American Psychological Association at the Lydon reference desk.
 The library also owns an ebook of The Concise APA Handbook, 7th ed.

 APA rule of thumb for citations: write your titles as if they were sentences.
 For the article title, that means that the first letter of the first word is capitalized and the rest are lower case unless they are proper nouns.
 Also, if there is a colon (":") in the title, you capitalize the next word.
 The whole title should also end in punctuation such as a period or a question mark.